asangvnit/sysprog-workshop/GitAndGerritUsers.md

 - Project management
 - Release management

 There are many commercial and open source options for this.
 I have chosen to use [Gerrit Code Review](https://www.gerritcodereview.com/).
-It has integrated `git` rrepository management support and is widely used.
-Google created it and Open Sourced it.
+It has integrated `git` repository management support and is widely used.
+Google created and subsequently, Open Sourced it.
 It also supports wide variety of plugins.
 We use it extensively in the company that I work for.
 Lets see how to put it to use.

+If you are using your own `Gerrit Server`, follow [these instructions](gerrit-setup/gerrit_instructions.md).

 You should connect to Gerrit from inside your `code-server` [container](Setup.md#installing-code-server-docker-container) as all the programming tools are installed there.
 First step is to order to generate a SSH keypair, run the following command: